vincent-lg/pythelix/docs/menus.md

 1. The menu key and text require little explanation at this point.
 2. We override the `input` method.
-3. It checks whether the entered text corresponds to an account (we won't discuss `search.find_one(...)` here, but for more info, see [the search module documentation](./module/search.md)).
+3. It checks whether the entered text corresponds to an account (we won't discuss `search.one(...)` here, but for more info, see [the search module documentation](./module/search.md)).
 4. If it finds an account, it assigns it to the client, moves the client to the `menu/password` menu, and returns `True`.
 5. If no account is found, it returns `False`.
 6. We also override `unknown_input` to provide a better error message.